Bryan-Tal/Med-Dash/README.md

 ##### Running the Dashboard
 Once everything is installed we can type `npm run dev` in order to run the dashboard website.
 Go to `localhost:3000` in a web browser to view. <br>

+**When pushing new changes, please remove your venv folder as it causes issues when others pull the repository** <br>

 #### Windows
 Creating a virtual environment and installing Python dependencies:<br>